Fall prevention in the elderly

 As we grow older, our body starts to become stiff, resulting in decreased balance and a lack of coordination.
 Body strength is also reduced making it essential to incorporate adequate exercise into the daily routine.
 No matter the age, exercise helps to keep the body fit and flexible and promotes coordination and strength.
 All of these factors can significantly decrease the chance of falling.

 To counter weakness due to old age, simple, basic exercise is recommended.
 From walking to Tai Chi, many elderly individuals have noticed an improvement in their core strength and overall balance due to exercise.
-An evidence-based Brazilian study noted that women who danced Samba had better overall strength, posture, and fitness, and could dance with their eyes closed, thus indicating their strong balance.
-Swimming or water exercises offer many benefits, including core building strength exercises that will improve one’s posture and strength in and out of the water.
+Age UK has some great tips and advice on staying fit whatever your level of ability.

-Just as you would babyproof your home should you have a new baby in the house, it may be a good idea to fall-proof the homes of ageing relatives.
 This involves removing all tripping hazards, ensuring rooms and stairs have non-slip treads and lighting is adequate throughout the home.
 Consider adding mats in the bathroom, where floors can be slippery when wet, and guard rails near the toilet or bath to assist in standing up.
-Adequate lighting is extremely important in aiding proper vision and preventing falls related to unseen obstacles, so ensure that overhead light or lamps are bright enough.
+Adequate lighting is extremely important in aiding proper vision and preventing falls related to unseen obstacles, so ensure that overhead lights or lamps are bright enough.

 Along with your home, fall-proof your wardrobe.
 Consider that clothing isn’t too loose and might impede your balance or vision whilst walking.
 Items like long, loose, flowy dresses or skirts are easy to trip over or limit one’s vision.
 Ensure that shoes fit well and aren’t too loose or too tight and that laces are tied neatly.
 If you wear house shoes, ensure they too fit snugly or purchase a pair of fall prevention slipper socks.
 Along with clothing, ensure that any accessories like earrings, necklaces, eyewear chains, and more are not distracting enough to throw off balance or cause one to be distracted and trip.